charlesdaniels/camlann/README.md

 the character buffer.
 * The HEX displays and LEDR/LEDG are only supported in that you can read the hexadecimal values sent to their PIOs by running your binary with `-v`.
-* Camlann uses SDL's fixed-width integer types.
-It should probably use `<stdint.h>` instead.
-	* This should probably also be used for `camlann_types.h` also.

 ## Long-Term